jtlapp/electron-affinity/README.md

 `restorer` is an optional function-typed argument that takes responsibility for restoring the classes of transferred objects.
 It only restores those classes that the API requires be restored.
 Scroll down for an explanation of its use.

-Main uses the API as follows:
+The main process uses the API as follows:

 ```ts
 import { bindWindowApi } from "electron-affinity/main";